w3f/polkadot-wiki/docs/maintain/maintain-networks.md

 Westmint or Westend [Asset Hub](https://wiki.polkadot.network/docs/learn-guides-assets-create#creating-assets-on-the-asset-hub) is a system parachain on Westend network.

 #### Westmint Faucet

-Claim Westmint tokens from the [faucet](https://paritytech.github.io/polkadot-testnet-faucet/westend).
+Claim WND tokens from the [faucet](https://paritytech.github.io/polkadot-testnet-faucet/westend) on Westend and teleport them to Westmint.

 ### Rococo Test Network